 How does a visitor management system work?

 I’m not talking technically here… I’m referring to user interaction.
 That is to say, what does a visitor do when arriving on-site at a building with a visitor management system installed and what happens when they do it.
 Whilst the precise details will vary slightly from organisation to organisation, the following flow is a good representation of what will happen at most places.

 1. When the visitor arrives they will use a touchscreen to sign in rather than the traditional visitor sign in book.
 This will involve some or all of the following steps:

 - Agree to / digitally sign policy documents (e.g. health & safety procedures, NDA, visitor data policy)

 - Select the person they have come to see (their “host”)

 2. A notification will be automatically sent to their host alerting them of their guest’s arrival and the visitors information will be saved into the visitor management system dashboard.

 3. The host makes their way to the reception area / lobby to greet their visitor

 What benefits does a visitor management system provide?

-- Visitors will receive a better first impression of your organisation
+- Visitors will receive a better first impression and overall experience of your organisation

 - The sign in process is streamlined